-Data are from the Missouri Department of Elementary and Secondary Education and include scores on the Missouri Assessment Program and endof-course exams, information on attendance and suspensions, and demographic characteristics of the students.
+Data are from the Missouri Department of Elementary and Secondary Education and the Kauffman School.
+Data include scores on the Missouri Assessment Program, end-ofcourse exams, the ACT, information on attendance and suspensions, and demographic characteristics of the students.

 METHODS